lgp171188/launchpad/lib/lp/bugs/tests/bugs-emailinterface.rst

 If the content-disposition header of a message part begins with "inline", it is stored as a bug attachment, if the header additionally provides a filename.
-This ensures that a message part containing debug information and the content type text/plain is stored as a bug attchment.
+This ensures that a message part containing debug information and the content type text/plain is stored as a bug attachment.

     >>> submit_mail = b"""From: Sample Person <test@canonical.com>
     ...
 To: new@bugs.canonical.com